-Using photographs of only the upper or lower half of a face, scientists trained dogs to tell the difference between a happy or angry face.

-Then, the dogs took 4 tests: on the opposite halves of the faces used in training, on the same and opposite halves of DIFFERENT faces the dogs had never seen before, and on photographs of faces halved left from right instead of upper from lower.

-In each scenario, dogs were able to select the angry or happy face.
-Dogs can determine happy vs. angry faces and apply the distinction to new faces they meet.
+Researchers trained dogs to distinguish between happy and angry expressions.
+Dogs were then shown photos they had never seen of happy and angry faces.
+In every case, dogs were able to tell the difference, verifying that they can "read" human emotions.

 #8 Dogs Experience Grief

-In dogs that had recently lost a close companion, 66% showed visible signs of grief.
-Similar to humans, the bereaved dogs whined, lost their appetites, became clingy to their owners, and lacked interest in normal activities.
-When consoled by their owners, dogs recovered faster.
+Two thirds of dogs that had recently lost a close companion showed visible signs of grief.
+Like humans, bereaved dogs whimpered, lost their appetite, became clingy with their owners and lost interest in normal activities.
+Dogs that received consolation from their owners recovered significantly more quickly than those that did not.

-#9
+#9 Dogs Laugh

-Researchers analyzed recordings of dog panting and found a distinction between regular panting and actual laughter.
-Furthermore, when the laugh-track was played back for 15 puppies, they exploded with joy.
-When the track was played for distressed shelter dogs, it successfully reduced stress behaviors.
+Researchers analyzed recordings of dogs at play and found a key difference in regular pants and pants for laughter.
+They recorded the laugh pants and when they replayed them for 15 puppies, they burst into joyful movements.
+The laugh track was played again for distressed shelter dogs who displayed less stress behaviors after listening.

-#10
+#10 When Someone is Rude to Their Owner Dogs Take it Personally

-In another experiment, a dog, its owner, and a stranger were in a room together.
-The owner performed tasks that required assistance, but the stranger did not help.
-When the stranger offered dogs a treat, the dogs refused.
-Loyalty to the owner overrode the dogs’ desire, and their grudge caused them to decline the stranger’s gesture.
+In another experiment, a dog, its owner and a stranger were placed together in a room.
+The owner then performed tasks that required assistance, but the stranger did not help.
+When the stranger offered the dog a treat, it refused.
+Loyalty to the owner overrode the dogs’ desire for a reward, causing them to decline the stranger’s gesture.

-#11

-Brain imaging showed that an owner’s scent activates reward centers in the dog’s brain, and not just because the owner has rewarded the dog with treats.

-“Dogs love humans-and not just for food…there’s a special place in the brain just for us.”

-#12
+#11 Dogs' Attachment to their Owners Goes beyond Simple Rewards

+Brain imaging has demonstrated that an owner’s scent activates a dog’s caudate nucleus — the bran region that lights up when we fall in love.
+Even without expectation of food, the owner’s scent still triggered the same response.
+They concluded that dogs really do love us for who we are.

+#12 Dogs Understand the Emotions of Other Dogs

 Contrary to prior belief, dogs are capable of interpreting each other’s emotional state.
 Dogs can copy facial expressions and body language of other dogs instantly upon meeting them.
-This ability evolved in dogs to enhance survival of their pack.
+This ability seems to have evolved in dogs to enhance survival in the highly social world of the pack.

 Berns, G. (2013).
 How dogs love us: A neuroscientist and his adopted dog decode the canine brain.
 Houghton Mifflin Harcourt.